 Philip leads the architecture, development and operations of the Comcast’s X1 Scheduler system.
 The X1 Scheduler powers the DVR and program reminder experience on the Comcast X1 platform, a cable and streaming video service that supports more than 31 million set top boxes and “second screen” devices used on a monthly basis for 15 million households.
 Their X1 Scheduler processes more than 2 billion RESTful calls daily.
-To meet that scale, the X1 Scheduler uses multiple datastore technologies, including Cassandra, MongoDB, Elasticsearch and Scylla.
+To meet that scale, the X1 Scheduler uses multiple datastore technologies, including Cassandra, MongoDB, Elasticsearch and ScyllaDB.

 Click the button below to hear his talk in full and learn more details about Comcast’s Apache Cassandra Migration.
 You can start with this short preview:

 In the full video you’ll learn:

 - The issues Comcast faced in their use of Cassandra and DataStax

-- How Scylla’s performance has created a “snappier” UI for Comcast users
+- How ScyllaDB’s performance has created a “snappier” UI for Comcast users

 - How they anticipate saving over 60% of their Cassandra operating costs once the migration is complete.